 How is information perceived when acquiring it passively or actively?

 Attention profoundly modulates the activity of sensory systems, and this can take place at many levels of processing.
-Imaging studies, in particular, have revealed the greater activation of auditory areas and areas outside of sensory processing areas when attending to a stimulus [Palmer et al. (2007)].
+Especially imaging studies have revealed the greater activation of auditory areas and areas outside of sensory processing areas when attending to a stimulus [Palmer et al. (2007)].

 Good teamwork involves anticipating the needs of teammates, and that means pushing information before operators request it.
 Therefore, if things are going well, there should be little need for pulling information.
 In this study task, participants were instructed to push information to others, and over time master the specific timing of information sharing to the intended recipient.
 Findings indicate that pushing information was positively associated with team situation awareness and team performance, and human-autonomy teams had lower levels of both pushing and pulling information than all-human teams [Demir et al. (2017)].